ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 pipeline.run(file_paths=paths)
 ```
-No big surprises: there's a File starting node instead of Query, which seems totally logical given that this pipeline expects a list of files, not a query.
+No surprising stuff here.
+The starting node is File instead of Query, which seems totally logical given that this pipeline expects a list of files, not a query.
 All very intuitive.

 Indexing pipelines are run by giving them a list of paths that points to the files to convert.
 As we know that in this scenario more than one Converter may run, there is a Join node before the PreProcessor to make sense of the merge.
 We make sure that the directory contains only files that we can convert, in this case .txt, .pdf and .docx, and then we run the code above.